Tywyn, St Cadfan's Church

 HERITAGE HIGHLIGHTS: The St Cadfan Stone is the earliest known example of Welsh writing

 The significance of these worn incised carvings are that they show that the leading families of the area were using the Welsh language, rather than Latin.
-The best preserved writing is on the side facing south (facing you as you enter the church).
-The stone was carved some time around 800 AD, and was discovered serving as a gatepost for a pigsty!
+The best-preserved writing is on the side facing south (facing you as you enter the church).
+The stone was carved some time around AD 800, and was discovered serving as a gatepost for a pigsty!

 Note: Do not mistake this St Cadfan's Stone for Cadfan's Stone at Llangadwaladr church on Anglesey.

 The first church settlement, or clas, was founded at Tywyn around AD 516 by Cadfan, a missionary from Brittany.
 Accordimg to the Book of Llandaf, Cadfan brought twelve brothers with him, and established a settlement centred around a nearby well.